UniversalDependencies/docs/_u-overview/syntax.md

 advmod(then, right)
 </div>

-Making sure that pure function words do not have dependents of their own facilitates the comparison with languages where the corresponding properties are expressed morphologically as well as the conversion to the enhanced representation where this difference is neutralized.
+Making sure that pure function words do not have dependents of their own facilitates comparison with languages where the corresponding properties are expressed morphologically as well as conversion to the enhanced representation where this difference is neutralized.

 To sum up, our treatment of function word modifiers can be expressed in three principles: